telefonicaid/fiware-orion/doc/manuals/user/oneshot_subscription.md

 ```

 Once the status is updated to "oneshot" again, the consumer will again get the notification or one time whenever the entity will
-be updated and the subscription status will again be changed to “inactive” automatically.
+be updated and the subscription status will again be changed to "inactive" automatically.